 Quick link: 2019 FIVB Volleyball Men's Club World Championship

 “A lot of Iranian players are in major European leagues and that has helped us to broaden our experience,” Ghafour explained.
 “It has had a positive effect on our game for the national team.”

 Twenty-eight-year-old Ghafour has established himself as one of the top players in the men’s game and his inspiring performances at this year’s VNL helped Iran qualify for the Finals in Chicago, USA in July.

 “From last year’s performance to the present, we’ve seen our team grow and become better and better.
-We were well organised in play this year.
+We were well-organised in play this year,” he said.

 Ghafour’s success can be attributed to hours of hard work in training and learning from some of the best coaches in the sport.

 “As you grow older you evolve as a player.
-You gain more experience from playing and working with different coaches provides you learning on a number of techniques in training.
+You gain more experience from playing, and working with different coaches provides you learning on a number of techniques in training.
 I was inexperienced and immature as a young player but you gain more experience as time goes by and you add better techniques that help you perform better on the court.”

-For Ghafour, learning never stops but his most valuable lesson came from the first person who gave him an opportunity to be in the senior national team.
+For Ghafour, learning never stops but he says his most valuable lesson came from Julio Velasco, the first person who gave him an opportunity to play for the senior national team.